Explore Related Topics

 - Lean red meat — highest bioavailable iron + heme iron (better absorbed than plant iron) + B12 + zinc.
 3–4oz, 2–3x weekly.

-- Chicken breast — clean protein, B6 (mood/hormone regulation), selenium.
-Most affordable daily protein.
+- Chicken breast — clean protein, B6 (mood/hormone regulation), selenium. competitively priced daily protein.

 Target: 100–130g protein daily if you're experiencing hair loss.
 Your follicles are rebuilding — they need raw material.